gvwilson/thirdbit/src/fiction/santas/index.md

 "What we need now is a plan to stop it.
 And a crew to see it through," she added bitterly.
-"It's going to be weeks before the *Marmot* is fit to fight, and my lot is in no better shape."
+"It's going to be weeks before we're fit to fly, much less fight, and my crew is in no better shape."

 Finner took another deep breath.
 "I have a suggestion."